brotatotes/bht-automation/bht gen 3/Luke/Chapter 8/Luke 8 17 bht.md

 # Luke 8:17 Commentary Help Text

 ## BHT:
-Nothing will stay concealed or hidden without eventually being made known and manifest.
-Whether it is whispered in secret or kept hidden, it will eventually be proclaimed openly.
-There is no point in trying to keep things hidden for long, as the truth will always come to light.
-This serves as a reminder that everything will be revealed and known.
-It is a call to live with honesty and integrity, knowing that secrets cannot be hidden forever.
+Nothing is secret that shall not be made manifest.
+Whatever was then wrapped up in parables and dark sayings will be made known to others hereafter.
+Nothing can remain concealed indefinitely, as everything hidden will eventually be brought to light and made known.
+With this understanding, it is imperative not to try to conceal anything, as nothing can be hidden for long.
+Strive to live in transparency, for all secrets will be revealed.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: